T17E1 Staghound: Operational service

 The Staghound entered service too late for use in the North African Campaign where its combination of armor, range and main armament would have been an advantage in a light forces reconnaissance role.
-As a result, it first saw operational service in Italy, where many units found its large physical size too restrictive in the narrow roads, and streets of Europe.
-It saw most service at squadron and regimental headquarter level; an armoured car regiment having three Staghounds with the Regimental HQ and three with each HQ of the four squadrons in the regiment.
+As a result, it first saw operational service in Italy, where many units found its large physical size too restrictive in the narrow roads and streets of Europe.
+It saw most service at squadron and regimental headquarter level; an armored car regiment having three Staghounds with the Regimental HQ and three with each HQ of the four squadrons in the regiment.
 Conditions for the Staghound improved when the Italian campaign became more mobile in the middle of 1944, and the Staghound was also used in north-west Europe campaign.

 After the war, the Staghounds were distributed among smaller NATO countries in Europe and to the Middle East.
 For instance, Mk I and Mk III Staghounds were used during the Lebanese Civil War by both Christian and Muslim militias.
 The last new Staghound variant to be offered for export was probably a Swiss model retrofitted with several modern armament packages, including 30mm and 47mm anti-tank guns.
 It was marketed unsuccessfully to Syria.